khandareshruti84-hash/LocalRepo/LocalRepo/README.md

-# THis IS my Local Repo
+# This IS my Local Repo of GitHub